This document describes a the package structure that can be used to take advantage of features in NuGet v3. The

 There are two ways to figure out which dependencies to list:

-ILDasmto look at your dll to see what assemblies are actually needed at runtime.
+.dllto see what assemblies are actually needed at runtime.
 Then determine which NuGet package they each come from.
-This is the hard way.

-If your package is intended to work with the new PCL project, we highly recommend to create a
+If your package is intended to work with PCL projects, we highly recommend to create a

 |Build||Contains MSBuild targets and props files in this folder are integrated differently into the project, but otherwise there is no change.|

-- Content will no longer be copied automatically into a user's project.
+|Content||Content is not copied automatically into a user's project.
 Support for content inclusion in the project is planned for a later release.|

 MSBuild targets and props files in packages

-NuGet packages can contain .props and .targets files which will be imported into any MSBuild project that the package is installed into.
+.props files which will be imported into any MSBuild project that the package is installed into.
 In NuGet 2.x, this was done by injecting

 Lib and Ref

 The behavior of the